 - (i) A general commercial partnership is a legal entity of at least two persons who carry out business activities under the same business name.
-The Articles of Incorporation (partnership agreement) must contain the business name and the seat of the company; identification of the partners and the scope of business activities. - (ii) Each partner is a general partner, i.e., all partners are jointly and severally liable for all obligations of the partnership (a new partner is liable for the obligations of the partnership incurred prior to his/her accession to the entity; however, he/she could require from other partners to be indemnified for any payments paid by him/her and compensated for any associated damages; the departing partner is liable for the obligations of the partnership incurred prior to his/her exit); - (iii) No contribution or capitalization is required by law to establish a legal entity. - (iv) Each partner is authorized, by law, to act on behalf of the partnership, unless otherwise stated in the Articles of Incorporation.
-Such statutory rights of only some of the partners are effective and may be enforced against third parties, if the name of the partners entitled to act on behalf of the partnership is entered into the Commercial Register (evidenced by the extract from the Commercial Register). - (v) The profits are shared equally among the general partners, unless otherwise stated in the Articles of Incorporation. - (vi) The partnership is a flow-through entity for Slovak tax purposes.
+The articles of incorporation (partnership agreement) must contain the business name and the seat of the company, identification of the partners and the scope of business activities. - (ii) Each partner is a general partner, i.e., all partners are jointly and severally liable for all obligations of the partnership (a new partner is liable for the obligations of the partnership incurred prior to their accession to the entity; however, they could require other partners to be indemnified for any payments they made and could be compensated for any associated damages; the departing partner is liable for the obligations of the partnership incurred prior to their exit). - (iii) No contribution or capitalization is required by law to establish a legal entity. - (iv) Each partner is authorized, by law, to act on behalf of the partnership, unless otherwise stated in the articles of incorporation.
+Such statutory rights of only some of the partners are effective and may be enforced against third parties if the name of the partners entitled to act on behalf of the partnership is entered into the Commercial Register (evidenced by the extract from the Commercial Register). - (v) The profits are shared equally among the general partners, unless otherwise stated in the articles of incorporation. - (vi) The partnership is a flow-through entity for Slovak tax purposes.

-2.2.4 Limited Commercial Partnership - k. s.
-(Sections 93 - 104)
+2.2.4 Limited commercial partnership - k. s.
+(Sections 93-104)

-This partnership has the features of the general partnership and the limited liability company.
+This partnership has the features of a general partnership and a limited liability company.
 The principal features of a limited commercial partnership are as follows:

-- (i) A limited commercial partnership is a legal entity with at least one limited partner (in the Slovak language: komanditista) and at least one general partner (in the Slovak language: komplementár).
-The Articles of Incorporation (partnership agreement) must contain the business name and seat of the company, identification of the partners limited partners (the amount of their contribution) and general partners as well as the scope of business activities. - (ii) The minimum limited partner's statutory contribution into the initial capital of limited commercial partnership is EUR 250. - (iii) Limited partners are liable up to the unpaid amount of their contributions; the general partners face unlimited liability with respect to all obligations of the partnership. - (iv) Only the general partner is authorized to participate in the partnership's business management and to act on behalf of the partnership as its statutory representative.
-In other matters, general partner(s) and limited partner(s) decide jointly by a majority of votes, unless the Articles of Incorporation (partnership agreement) states otherwise. - (v) Limited partners are liable to the same extent as general partners for obligations incurred under contracts entered into without authorization (e.g., where no ad hoc power of attorney was granted by the partnership to a limited partner).
+(i) A limited commercial partnership is a legal entity with at least one limited partner (in the Slovak language: komanditista) and at least one general partner (in the Slovak language: komplementár).
+The articles of incorporation (partnership agreement) must contain the business name and seat of the company, identification of the partners - limited partners (the amount of their contribution) and general partners - as well as the scope of business activities.

+- (ii) The minimum limited partner's statutory contribution into the initial capital of limited commercial partnership is EUR 250. - (iii) Limited partners are liable up to the unpaid amount of their contributions; general partners face unlimited liability with respect to all obligations of the partnership. - (iv) Only the general partner is authorized to participate in the partnership's business management and to act on behalf of the partnership as its statutory representative.
+In other matters, general partner(s) and limited partner(s) decide jointly by a majority of votes, unless the articles of incorporation (partnership agreement) state otherwise. - (v) Limited partners are liable to the same extent as general partners for obligations incurred under contracts entered into without authorization (e.g., where no ad hoc power of attorney was granted by the partnership to a limited partner).

-2.2.5 Branch Office
+2.2.5 Branch office